August 10

 British officials finally received the formal Declaration of Independence, confirming that the American colonies had officially severed ties with the Crown.
 This news transformed a localized colonial tax revolt into a full-scale war for sovereignty, forcing King George III to abandon hopes of a quick reconciliation and commit the British military to a protracted transatlantic conflict.

-A Parisian mob stormed the Tuileries Palace, slaughtered Louis XVI's Swiss Guard — some 600 men — and forced the roya…
+A Parisian mob stormed the Tuileries Palace, slaughtering approximately 600 of Louis XVI's Swiss Guard in fierce figh…

-A Parisian mob stormed the Tuileries Palace, slaughtered Louis XVI's Swiss Guard — some 600 men — and forced the royal family to flee to the Legislative Assembly.
+A Parisian mob stormed the Tuileries Palace, slaughtering approximately 600 of Louis XVI's Swiss Guard in fierce fighting before forcing the royal family to flee to the Legislative Assembly for protection.
 The king's arrest effectively ended the French monarchy and pushed the Revolution into its radical phase.
-Within five months, Louis was tried and guillotined.
+The remnants of constitutional government collapsed, the revolutionary Paris Commune seized power, and within five months Louis XVI was tried for treason by the National Convention and executed by guillotine.

 The French radical government opened the Louvre to the public, transforming a former royal palace into a national museum.